Thembu: History

-Prior to the British conquest in the 19th century, the Thembu had an independent kingdom.
+Before the British conquest in the 19th century, the Thembu had an independent kingdom.
 The Xhosa clan name of the Thembu kings is Ntlazi aNkosiyane.
-Recent kings, including Sabata Jonguhlanga Dalindyebo, took the surname Dalindyebo, after a 19th-century king.
+Recent kings, Buyelekhaya Zwelibanzi Dalindyebo, including Sabata Jonguhlanga Dalindyebo, took the surname Dalindyebo after a 19th-century king.

-After conquest, the Thembu came under the government of the Cape Colony as part of Transkei.
-With the exception of a few missionaries and traders, Transkei was a Bantustan.
-The Transkei remained a bantustan under apartheid, and was along with Ciskei regarded as the homeland of the Xhosa people.
+After the conquest, the Thembu came under the government of the Cape Colony as part of Transkei.
+Except for a few missionaries and traders, Transkei was a Bantustan.
+The Transkei remained a Bantustan under apartheid and was regarded, along with Ciskei, as the homeland of the Xhosa people.